HGVSnomenclature/hgvs-nomenclature/docs/consultation/SVD-WG011.md

 As the `r.` prefix refers to mature (coding/non-coding) RNA molecules, descriptions using the `r.` prefix can not refer to intronic nucleotide positions.
 Therefore, variant descriptions like `NC_000023.10(NM_004006.3):r.5448_5449ins5448+1_5448+66` are actually invalid.
+Furthermore, `r.5448_5449` would not be referring to adjacent nucleotides if `r.` descriptions would allow intronic positions.

 **Proposal**